yotann/bcdb/docs/outlining/README.md

   - `nodes` indicates which ranges of instructions would be outlined.
 For example, `[0, 1, 9, 12]` means that instructions 0, 9, 10, and 11 would be
     outlined.
-  - `fixed_overhead` is the estimated number of bytes added if the first copy of the candidate is outlined.
+  - `callee_size` is the estimated number of bytes added in order to create the outlined callee function.
-  - `savings_per_copy` is the estimated number of bytes saved for each additional copy outlined after the first one, reusing the same outlined callee.
+  - `caller_savings` is the estimated number of bytes saved in the outlined caller function by performing outlining.
 - `smout.extracted.callee`: for each candidate, the LLVM bitcode of the outlined callee function.
 If two candidates have the same result for `smout.extracted.callee`, they can both be outlined sharing just one copy of